Citizens (album)

-Citizens is the debut studio album by Christian rock band Citizens, which was released on March 12, 2013 by BEC Recordings and Mars Hill Music, and the producer on the album is Brian Eichelberger.
-This album has seen critical success.
+Citizens is the debut studio album by Christian rock band Citizens.
+It was released on March 12, 2013 by BEC Recordings and Mars Hill Music.
+The album features worship songs following the modern hymn movement, being combined with indie rock.

+After band frontman Zach Bolen's departure from Mars Hill Church in 2014, the album was reissued in 2016 by Gospel Song Records, an imprint of Tooth & Nail Records.

 Background

 Zach Bolen of Citizens gave an interview to Worship Leader and were asked "Citizens will be your first full-length album.
 What are your hopes for this record?
 What are you most excited to share with listeners?"

 Our hope is that it would be an encouragement to local churches all over the world and that it would bring about heart transformation through the work of the Holy Spirit.
 When people listen to the album what they will hear is the gospel being proclaimed.
 When we sat down and wrote these songs we prayed that the Holy Spirit would help us to do things that we were not capable of doing.
 This album is a total working of the Holy Spirit and to that we can trust in Him to bring about whatever fruit this album is meant to produce.